The Vaginal Microbiome

 Using a good quality organic lubricant during intercourse is also a good idea for those who experience vaginal dryness.
 I know of some women who’ve used coconut oil as an alternative but let me tell you it isn’t exactly a great option.
 For starters, our natural vaginal secretions are aqueous or water-based to facilitate easy elimination of dead cells and bacteria from this area of our body.
 An oil-based lubricant like coconut oil can alter vaginal pH as well as the antimicrobial effects acting on the happy bacteria and have a negative impact on the vaginal microbiome.

-What should be done if there’s an imbalance in vaginal microbiota?
+What should be done if there’s an imbalance in the vaginal microbiota?

 First, it’s imperative that you address and test for a specific imbalance with the support of a practitioner.
+The practitioners in our online clinic can assist you with your specific concern.
 Determining the clear-cut difference between hormonal changes and bacterial imbalances within the vaginal microbiome is extremely vital as the lines can be a little blurred when it comes to this.

 Lactobacilli in the vagina need nourishment in order to survive.
 Lactulose is the answer here as the prebiotic promotes the growth of symbiotic microflora and is most often utilised as a food source by those beautiful lactobacilli strains.
 The positive news is that lactulose cannot be utilised by pathogens like candida and is readily fermented to lactic acid within the vagina.
 This is crucial in lowering pH levels for a more favourable vaginal microbiota.